retaildevcrews/pib-gitops/docs/Canary.md

 ```

-We also deploy prometheus to scrape metrics to monitor Canary deployment.
+> NOTE: We also deploy prometheus to scrape metrics to monitor Canary deployment.

 ## Update reference app to use Canary deployment Strategy